Dustin Wolf: 2022–2024: Calgary Wranglers

 Wolf's dominant season would result in him being named the recipient of every possible AHL award for regular-season performance.
 These awards were: the Les Cunningham Award, awarded as the league's MVP, the President's Award, for outstanding accomplishments in that year, the Harry "Hap" Holmes Memorial Award, for having the lowest goals against average (GAA), and a second consecutive Aldege “Baz” Bastien Memorial Award as the league's top goaltender, the first time a player had ever won the award back to back.
 Additionally, Wolf was selected to play in the seasons AHL All-Star Classic, where he was named MVP of the tournament alongside Lukas Dostal, and he was once again named to the First All-Star team, along with his teammate Matthew Phillips.

 Wolf would again represent the Pacific Division at the 2024 AHL All-Star Classic.

 During the 2023–24 season Wolf would split time between the Wranglers and the Flames, playing a handful of games for the major club, but mostly spending time in the AHL.
-Wolf's dominant performance the prior season would continue at the beginning of the season, resulting in him once again being named to the season's AHL All-Star Classic, this year alongside Matt Coronato, where he would help lead lead the Pacific division to the championship undefeated.
+Wolf's dominant performance the prior season would continue at the beginning of the season, resulting in him once again being named to the season's AHL All-Star Classic, this year alongside Matt Coronato, where he would help lead the Pacific division to the championship undefeated.

 Wolf would see slight regressions in his AHL performance this season, placing fourth in save percentage and eleventh in GAA among American league starting goaltenders.
 Wolf explained this, as well as his early struggles in the NHL as a result of his frequent switches between playing with the Flames and Wranglers.